subins2000/bex/README.md

 The project is divided into two, frontend (NodeJS) and backend (django) in their respective folders.

 * Clone the repo
+* Set up python virtual environment.
+Run these from the root folder of the cloned repo :
+    ```bash
+    python3 -m venv .
+    source bin/activate
+    ```

+    Running `source bin/activate` command will make your shell enter into the python virtual environment.
+Now install the dependencies :

+    ```bash
+    pip install -r requirements.txt
+    ```
-* From root folder of the cloned repo, run :
+* Now the frontend part needs to be set up.
+From root folder of the cloned repo, run :
     ```
     cd frontend
     npm install